-In the case of managers in an employment relationship with OTP Bank Plc., the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, takes place on the basis of the criteria used to measure individual performance (financial indicators and indicators of the quality of work performance).
+In the case of managers in an employment relationship with the Bank, the evaluation of performance, besides an assessment of the return on risk-weighted assets (RORAC) indicator for the given activity, takes place on the basis of the criteria used to measure individual performance (financial indicators and indicators of the quality of work performance).
 In the case of managers at subsidiaries in the Bank Group the evaluation of performance takes place in a differentiated manner, in keeping with the characteristics of the companies' activities.
-The target values of the indicators are determined by the Bank's Board of Directors on the basis of the effective financial plan for the given year.
+The target values of the indicators are determined by the Bank's Supervisory Board on the basis of the effective financial plan for the given year.

 The performance evaluation-based, variable remuneration takes the form of a cash bonus and - where permitted by national legislation - a preferentially-priced share package, in equal proportions.
-At all the members of the Bank Group, the share-based part of the variable remuneration is provided to the employees concerned by OTP Bank Plc.
+At all the members of the Bank Group, the share-based part of the variable remuneration is provided to the employees concerned by the Bank.